Rosemary Low explains more about the Yellow-fronted Amazon in her fact sheet.

 Suitability as a companion

 In my opinion, this is the best of all Amazon species for its wonderful personality and temperament.
 But I am biased!
 A female Yellow-fronted was my most adored companion for 39½ years.
 She was an adult when I acquired her.
-She died from a stroke in 2006.
-She was irreplaceable.
+She died from a stroke in 2006 and she was irreplaceable.

 In the days when you could buy Parrots as they arrived from the airport, you could literally buy them out of the import crates.
 I was there when some crates were opened.
 A Yellow-fronted Amazon just walked out of one, apparently unruffled by the long flight from South America.
 She had the composure of a hand-reared Parrot that had just stepped out of its cage.